Canadian Prime Minister Trudeau flies to Florida to meet with Trump on tariffs threat

 Canadian Public Safety Minister Dominic LeBlanc accompanied Trudeau on the trip.

-Although Trump once called Trudeau "weak" and "dishonest" during his first term, ties between the two countries have remained among the closest in the world.

-Trudeau said earlier Friday that he would resolve the issue by talking To Trump.
+Trudeau said earlier Friday that he would resolve the tariffs issue by talking to Trump.

 “We’re going to work together to meet some of the concerns,” Trudeau told reporters in Prince Edward Island in Atlantic Canada.
 “But ultimately it is through lots of real constructive conversations with President Trump that I am going to have, that will keep us moving forward on the right track for all Canadians.”